gochain/gochain/monitoring.md

 ]
 ```

-Where WS_SECRET is a secret which you use to launch eth-netstat and WS_SERVER is a eth-netstats address (ie http://localhost )
+Where WS_SECRET is a secret which you use to launch eth-netstat and WS_SERVER is a netstats address (ie http://localhost )
 and
 ```
-docker run -d --net=host --name eth-intelligence -v $PWD/app.json:/home/ethnetintel/eth-net-intelligence-api/app.json  gochain/net-intelligence-api
+docker run -d --net=host --name net-intelligence -v $PWD/app.json:/home/ethnetintel/eth-net-intelligence-api/app.json  gochain/net-intelligence-api
 ```

 After this you should see some stats in dashboard at http://IP_ADDRESS_OF_YOUR_HOST